 Governance

-We recognize that the risks and opportunities associated with climate change will have a significant impact on our business strategies and financial plans, and in order to promote sustainability management across the entire group, we established the Sustainability Promotion Committee in June 2022.
+Our Group recognizes that the risks and opportunities associated with climate change will have a significant impact on our business strategies and financial plans, and in order to promote sustainability management across the entire Group, we established the Sustainability Promotion Committee in June 2022.

-The Sustainability Promotion Committee regards climate change as one of its main themes, and organizes information disclosure items in accordance with the TCFD recommendations, visualizes CO2 emissions, and formulates response methods and sustainability response policies.
-It also discusses progress on targets and measures and reports to the Board of Directors.
+The Sustainability Promotion Committee regards climate change as one of its main themes, and organizes information disclosure items in accordance with the TCFD recommendations, considers ways to visualize and reduce CO2 emissions, discusses important matters related to climate change and formulates response policies, etc., while also grasping the progress of measures toward targets and reporting to the Board of Directors.

-Additionally, as a supervisory body, the Board of Directors receives reports on sustainability-related issues, goals, and responses discussed by the Sustainability Promotion Committee, and makes decisions after deliberation as necessary.
+Additionally, as a supervisory body, the Board of Directors receives timely reports on the issues, goals, and responses regarding climate change discussed by the Sustainability Promotion Committee, and makes decisions on important matters after deliberation.

 Strategy